FAQs: Herald, Weekend Post and HeraldLIVE

 HeraldLIVE is the digital home of the Herald and the Weekend Post, publishing fresh news, insights, opinions, sport and entertainment reports all day long, seven days a week.

 HeraldLIVE readers can register (quick and free – see below) to comment on articles or to receive our regular email newsletters.
 (Already registered on SowetanLIVE, BusinessLIVE, DispatchLIVE or TimesLIVE?
 Sign in with the same details.)

 How do I register on the HeraldLIVE website?

 It’s free, quick and easy.
-Click on the “Register” button at the top of the website and follow the instructions.
-First you'll receive a short email to verify your email address – it's important to click on the link in that email.
-At the end of the registration process, you’ll receive a second email to welcome you to HeraldLIVE.
+Click on the “Register” button at the top of the website and follow the instructions to provide your email address, name, surname and password.
+You’ll then receive an email to welcome you to HeraldLIVE.

 Why should I register on HeraldLIVE?

 Registration is free.
 Once you’ve registered, you can comment on our articles and sign up for our email newsletters, or subscribe to HeraldLIVE.
 You can also then manage your own newsletter subscriptions.

 How do I sign in and out on this website?